Timonwa/css-shapes-part1/README.md

 - relative and absolute positioning
 - CSS transforms also.

-The goal is to create 26 unique shapes and more if I can, and through the process of expanding my reasoning of finding simplier and easier solutions to each shapes I encounter.
+The goal is to create 26 unique shapes and more if I can, and through the process, expand my reasoning of finding simplier and easier solutions to each shapes I encounter.